Chapter 9 : 8- An Unplanned Promotion

 “We... we should go.”
 She seemed to have forced herself to talk but it still made them start walking again.

 After a few more minutes of walking in silence, they finally reached the huge golden doors with the giant silver ‘W’ engraved in them.
 As they approached, before they had even touched them, the doors began to open.
-They went through the doorway and entered the large golden, circular room and there, sitting in high stalls, were the full Wizarding High Court, the Wizangamot.
+They went through the doorway and entered the large golden circular room and there, sitting in high stalls that surrounded them, was the full Wizarding High Court, the Wizangamot.

-Harry looked up at the stalls and saw, dressed in the special crimson robes with the same silver W as the door on them, Ron’s wife and one of Harry’s closest friends, Hermione sitting alongside familiar faces to Harry including Elphias Doge, Aberforth Dumbledore and, sat directly in front of her, the head for the entire Department of Magical Law Enforcement, Natasha Walton.
-Kingsley was standing on a small platform in the centre of the hall between Harry and the others and the Wizangamot.
+Harry looked up at the stalls and saw, dressed in the special crimson robes with the same silver W as the door on them, Ron’s wife and one of Harry’s closest friends, Hermione sitting alongside the stumpy Elphias Doge, the silver haired Aberforth Dumbledore and, in front of her, the head for the entire Department of Magical Law Enforcement, Natasha Walton.
+Kingsley was standing on a small platform between Harry and the others and the Wizangamot.

 “What have you learned from the interrogations?”
-He asked, his voice magically raised slightly.
+He asked, his voice, magically raised slightly so that all could hear.
 Phillipa spoke first.

 “Dawlish was placed under the Imperius Curse shortly after the match started.
 He was ordered to murder Albert and then on to yourself and Harry.”
 Kingsley sighed deeply and Harry decided to step in with what happened in his interrogation with Naomi.